eead-csic-compbio/kmeleon/README.md

 * If the adjacent intervals are of greater k-mer count the interval count will be changed to that greater k-mer count.

-Note that first of carrying over the smoothing, the intervals are sorted, so that those intervals with greater k-mer count are processed first.
+Note that first of all, the intervals are internally sorted, and thus those intervals with largest k-mer count are processed first.

 For example, with --span 50, the kmer counts in: